nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

   - if threshold reached the error will be thrown followed by a pause with reason `'playbackerror'`
   - see playback section in [config](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#nanoplayerconfig--codeobjectcode)
   - see [feature description](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_media_error_recovery/)
-- support of native `crossOrigin` attribute for HTMLMediaElements (applies to all player-internal video & image elements)
+- support of native `crossOrigin` attribute htmlFor HTMLMediaElements (applies to all player-internal video & image elements)
   - new config parameter (string) `playback.crossOrigin`, default: `'not-set'`
-  - sets or disables the native "crossOrigin" attribute for all internal video elements and images (poster)
+  - sets or disables the native "crossOrigin" attribute htmlFor all internal video elements and images (poster)
   - possible values are:
     - `'anonymous'`
     - `'use-credentials'`